Panjaksli/BNN/README.md

 # BNN
 Basic Neural Net -  Neural network built on top of Eigen/Tensor library, offering support for various layers and parallel CPU learning.
-The library delivers exceptional performance in spatial convolutions, achieving up to 100x performance of Convolve method from Eigen/Tensor along with much better CPU clock scaling
+The library delivers exceptional performance in spatial convolutions, achieving up to 100x performance of Convolve method from Eigen/Tensor (it is very suboptimal).
 ## What is this library ?
 This is an Eigen based sequential neural network library with goal of implementing various layer types, activation functions and optimizers whilst achieving superior perfomance in CPU training **and I really mean superior**.
 Almost everything is implemented from scratch !
 ## Performance optimizations